jamesbaker1901/ctxman/README.md

 # Context Manager

 NOTE: `ctxman` is under active development!
 Some features are merely placeholder code and others are largely untested.
-Proceed atyour own risk!
+Proceed at your own risk!

 `ctxman` makes managing your many environments and contexts a breeze.
 In the modern DevOps world, developers and operators often have to change contexts or environments many times a day, switching from prod to dev to test or internal tools environments.
 Each of the changes may involve: changing environment variables, swapping config files, setting a new `kubectl` cluster and namespace, a new vpn connection, etc.